will share your comment with the Town of Hilton Head Island staff. Do you also want your comment shown on this website?

 The unregistered channel is for users who want to provide quick feedback without registering, and/or whose privacy concerns would prevent them from participating if required to register.
 Because many users with valuable insights will only share them anonymously, this channel gives decision makers the option to consider those insights in their deliberations.

 OpenGov is a non-partisan company whose mission is to broaden civic engagement and build public trust in government.
 The Town of Hilton Head Island has contracted with OpenGov to administer Open Town Hall HHI.

-Do you have any comments concerning the proposed meeting dates for calendar year 2023?
+Do you have any comments regarding the FY2024 CIP Discussion?